 Learn more about how to get involved with the project.

-Kate Stoltzfus ’14 is an editorial assistant at Education Week.
+Kate Stoltzfus ’14 is an associate writer at ASCD in Alexandria, Virgina.
 She graduated from Goshen with degrees in English/writing and journalism.
 Kate went to Peru when her parents led SST in 2007 and returned as an SSTer in 2013.